patategrill/patategrill/README.md

 ## Hello World !
 I'm patategrill 👋🥔
-> a 17 y.o french high school student and ctf player , i like to code, automate things and found flag🚩
+> a 17 y.o french high school student and ctf player , i like to code, automate things and found flag !